bbauska/TUMx-DWAPNx/README.md

 style and appearance of our visualizations and graphics, in the next

-part we\'ll talk about how we can make them interactive using event handling.
+part we&apos;ll talk about how we can make them interactive using event handling.

 ### Event handling in D3

 Welcome to this part of our data visualization lesson!
-In this part, we\'re
+In this part, we&apos;re

 going to talk about event handling in D3 and how we can use events to keep